pbrinkmeier/kit-lecture-notes/betriebssysteme/12-page-faults.md

 ### Page Fault Frequency Allocation Scheme

-Establish a “acceptable” page fault rate with an upper and lower bound.
+Establish an “acceptable” page fault rate with an upper and lower bound.
 If the actual rate is too low, give frames to other processes.
 Otherwise, allocate more frames to the process.

 ![](img/12-frequency-allocation.png)